-All students completing the Bachelor of Science degree in Health and Human Performance must complete the Core classes, Program requirements, and at least one area of concentration and appropriate related and supporting courses.
+Degree Requirements: All students completing the Bachelor of Science degree in Health and Human Performance must complete the Core classes, program requirements, and at least one area of concentration, and appropriate related and supporting courses.
 A minimum of 123 hours with an overall GPA of 2.25 is required.
-Only one "D" will be accepted in SPAD or HSS course(s).
+No "D's" will be accepted in HSS courses.

-Students interested in teacher certification at the Graduate level through the Master of Arts in Teaching degree first complete the Bachelor of Science degree in Health and Human Performance with a concentration in Physical Education OR a selected field with evidence of substantial completion of NASPE guidelines for the teaching specialty, before entering the teacher certification program at the graduate level.
+Note: Students interested in teacher certification at the Graduate level through the Master of Arts in Teaching degree first complete the Bachelor of Science degree in Health and Human Performance with concentrations in Physical Education-Teacher Preparation and School Health Education OR a selected field with evidence of substantial completion of NASPE guidelines for the teaching specialty, before entering the teacher certification program at the graduate level.
 Students must apply and be accepted into the Master of Arts in Teaching degree program in order to complete teacher certification.
 Please contact CEHD for application information.

 The following courses are pre-requisites for application to the Master of Arts in Teaching degree in Physical Education (P-12): Speech Communication ("C" or better required or pass the College of Education and Human Development Speech Proficiency Exam), and English 102 ("C" or better in English 102 or score a minimum of 3.5 on the GRE Writing Assessment).
 In addition to these courses, other application credentials must be submitted.
 All applicants are required to have a 2.75 overall (or last 60 hours) grade point average and meet the minimum score requirements on the Graduate Record Examination (GRE).
-For a complete listing of admission requirements and application deadlines, contact the College of Education and Human Development Advising Center.
+For a complete listing of admission requirements and application deadlines, contact the College of Education and Human Development's Education Advising Center.